CircuitSetup/Remote/README.md

 In linear mode, the acceleration curve is a straight line, ie the time between each mph is the same.

+##### &#9193; Play throttle-up sound on throttle-up

+This option selects whether the "throttle up" sound is played only at speed 0, or whenever the throttle lever is moved up from neutral, regardless of current speed.

 ##### &#9193; Play acceleration 'click' sound

 Check this to play a click sound for each "mph" while accelerating.
 Uncheck to stay mute.
 Note that the click is only played when accelerating, not with reducing speed.